karanlvm/OpsLens/README.md

 - **GitHub** - Automatically fetches your recent PR merges and adds them to incident timelines.
 Works with both personal accounts and organizations.
 - **PagerDuty** - Pulls in active incidents and alerts, correlates them with your OpsLens incidents
 - **Webhooks** - Accept webhooks from GitHub, PagerDuty, or any custom system to automatically create incidents

+See the screenshots above to see the UI in action—the incident list, timeline view, hypotheses, and evidence viewer.

 ### AI That Actually Works